jmchandonia/CORAL/front_end/README.md

 To run a development server, use the `ng serve` command and open your preferred browser to localhost:4200

+## Environment

+Once the program is installed, you will need to configure environment variables for the application. in `src/environments`, create a file called `environment.ts` if one does not already exist.
+You can create an `environment.prod.ts` and an `environment.dev.ts` to create different environments for development and production.
+The required environment variables are as follows:

+`production` - Boolean indicating whether to build or serve in production mode.
+Setting it to false will allow the developer to more easily navigate certain parts of CORAL UI without validation.
+`baseURL` - The URL location of your backend API `GOOGLE_MAPS_API_KEY` - Required for plotting maps of items with geographic data.
+You will need to create a google maps api key using the Google developer console.
+[Click here](https://developers.google.com/maps/documentation/embed/get-api-key) for more information on how to generate a key.

+Please note that without these variables, the application will fail to compile.

 ## Deployment

 Note: these directions assume building the site in an Apache2 environment.